blekenbleu/blekenbleu.github.io/Arduino/index.md

 Here is a Blue Pill pinout reference:
 ![Generic STM32F103 board pinout](https://www.electronicshub.org/wp-content/uploads/2020/02/STM32F103C8T6-Blue-Pill-Pin-Layout.gif)
 - 5V tolerant PWM pins are wanted for driving hobby servos, e.g. `PA8-10` and `PB6-9`.
-- 5V tolerant CAN BUS pins `PB8,9` look good.
+- 5V tolerant CAN BUS pins `PB8,9` **work for me**.

 A simple next step adds servos to the blink loop sketch.
-[This servo cycling sketch](https://github.com/blekenbleu/blekenbleu.github.io/tree/master/Arduino/Blue_Servo) is under Git revision control,
+[This servo cycling sketch](https://github.com/blekenbleu/blekenbleu.github.io/tree/master/Arduino/Blue_Servo) is under GitHub revision control,
 with a shortcut to that sketch folder in the Arduino "work" folder.
 Both of these ploys work; the sketch runs..
 **This sketch can be used to verify servo wiring to a Blue Pill** *without* serial control.